SOLR4189/solcolator/README.md

 <requestHandler name="/update_solcolator_info" class="solcolator.solr.SolcolatorInfoRequestHander"/>
 ```

-Adding queries
+Managing queries
 --------------

-Queries can be added:
+ADD/UPDATE:
 * Through a reader is in solrconfig (on SOLR start)
 ```
-For example - FileReader (see UP config)
+For example if you use FileReader (see UP config)
 [
 	{
 		"query_id": "1",